JimDesu/basis-lang/README.md

 Multiple `T`-typed slots in the signature share a single concrete type at the call site.
 The dictionary travels once as a hidden parameter; slots are in their natural representation.

-**Case B — concept as existential at parameter position.** A parameter is typed *as a concept*, accepting any value satisfying the concept:
+**Case B — a concept value at parameter position.** A parameter may be typed by the concept directly; it then accepts any value satisfying the concept, and what it holds is a *concept value* — a value known and operated on through that concept:

 ```
 .cmd render: String 'output, Showable s = ...